 Beating the cold on your holiday –

-TCM wellness tips for staying healthy in winter!
+TCM wellness tips for staying strong and healthy in winter!

 * Please use this post’s tips and information with discretion.
 If you have specific, more serious health issues, consult a professional medical practitioner before using any of the tips here.
 This post’s tips are from my personal experiences at low temperatures *above* zero degrees.